mzegarras/arm-templates-for-samples/README.md

   [Install-CLI]: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

 ___

-## Bot deployment via Azure CLI
-When deploying an ARM template via the Azure CLI, you will perform the following actions:

 #### 1. Create an App registration
 To create an App registration via the Azure CLI, perform the following command: